JSQLParser/JSqlParser/README.md

 ## News
-* changed behaviour of dotted multipart names for tables and columns to accept ORM class names
+* Changed behaviour of dotted multipart names for user variables, tables and columns to accept e.g. ORM class names.
+To achieve this some behaviour of name parsing had to be changed.
+Before the parser would fail missing databasenames for SqlServer queries (server..schema.table).
+But this is allowed for the schema (server.database..table).
+Now the parser accepts missing inner names per se to avoid some very complicated parsing rules.
 * Released version **1.2** of JSqlParser
 * breaking **API** change: merge of *within group* and *over* (window expressions)
 * Released version **1.1** of JSqlParser.